Superrehtard/old_diaspora_wiki/Getting-Started-With-Contributing.md

 ### Getting started with GitHub

 All of Diaspora's code is hosted on [GitHub](http://github.com), a social coding platform that leverages [Git](http://en.wikipedia.org/git) for many different Free and Open Source projects.
-You can use any operating system to contribute with GitHub, all you need is an account and to follow GitHub's [guide](http://help.github.com/linux-set-up-git/) for setting up your account from the command line and learning to use the commands.
+You can use any operating system to contribute with GitHub, all you need is an account and to follow GitHub's easy and helpful [guide](http://help.github.com/linux-set-up-git/) for setting up your account from the command line and learning to use the commands.
 Git is supported on all major platforms.

 ### All About Bugs